 The students who created this map are:

-Maria Backman, Cody Barlow, David Bartek, Alexander Bedard, Shadae Boakye-Yiadom, Brittany Boyle, Caitlyn Brennan, Jasmine Craft, Siyi Chen, Devanté Coleman, Rachel Connolly, Adelia Davis, Jacqueline Dressler, Taylor Ferguson, Dana Giddens, Carley Gordon, Natalie Greifer, Michael Griffin, Emily Hotaling, Marcus Jackson, Olajumoke Jegede, Tiara Jones, Zahria Little, Imran Hakim Mohamedsha, Westley Montgomery, Amanda Nilsen, Raven Odom, Nicholas Simon, Randal Smith, Thomas Steffens, Alexandria Stehney, Palmer Stemmler, Adam Stone, Jacklyn Thomas, Paul von Specht-Embach, Ryan Wier
+Taiye Adolphus, Maria Backman, Cody Barlow, David Bartek, Alexander Bedard, Shadae Boakye-Yiadom, Brittany Boyle, Caitlyn Brennan, Andrew Canvasser, Bryan Carbone, Jasmine Craft, Siyi Chen, Devanté Coleman, Rachel Connolly, Adelia Davis, Kayla Deering, Jacqueline Dressler, Jessica Ebeling, Taylor Ferguson, Drue Froeschke, Dana Giddens, Audrey Gilmour, Carley Gordon, Natalie Greifer, Courtney Griffin, Michael Griffin, Kyleigh Hamacher, Zachary Hampel, Emily Hotaling, Philipp Huettemann, Marcus Jackson, Olajumoke Jegede, Tiara Jones, Hope Kennedy, Corrina Lee, Zahria Little, Victoria Lucas, Andrew Markman, Imran Hakim Mohamedsha, Westley Montgomery, Amanda Nilsen, Raven Odom, Rian Ratnavale, Kamaaria Sanders, Nicholas Simon, Randal Smith, Thomas Steffens, Alexandria Stehney, Palmer Stemmler, Erin Strauss, Adam Stone, Jeremy Tervo, Jacklyn Thomas, Paul von Specht-Embach, Jaclyn Wachs, Mark Whitton, and Ryan Wier